grizzlypeaksoftware/WordpressXMLParser/readme.md

 The CSV becomes:
 ```
 URL,Title,Type,Has_HubSpot_Module
-"https://getambassador.com/blog/taking-referral-marketing-online/","Taking Referral Marketing Online","post","No"
+"https://example.com/blog/sample-blog-post/","Sample Blog Post","post","No"
 ```

 #### Try It Out
-I’ve open-sourced this on GitHub: [github.com/grizzlypeaksoftware/wordpress-xml-parser](https://github.com/yourusername/wordpress-xml-parser).
+I’ve open-sourced this on GitHub: [https://github.com/grizzlypeaksoftware/WordpressXMLParser](https://github.com/grizzlypeaksoftware/WordpressXMLParser).
 Clone it, open `index.html` in your browser, and follow the on-page instructions.
 For a live demo, check [your-hosted-link](#) (update this once hosted, e.g., via GitHub Pages).

 #### Pros and Cons
 **Pros**: